Al-Khatib al-Baghdadi: Students

-Damascus
+Migration to Damascus

 When a rebellion in 1059 led by the Turkish general Basasiri deposed Caliph Al-Qa'im (Abbasid caliph at Baghdad), and deprived Al-Baghdadi of his protection in Baghdad, he left for Damascus and there spent eight years as a lecturer at the Umayyad Mosque until a major controversy erupted.
-According to his biographers, Yaqut, Sibt ibn al-Jawzi, al-Dhahabi, as-Safadi, and Ibn Taghribirdi this involved al-Baghdadi's relationship with a youth, who, apparently had travelled with him from Baghdad.
-Yaqut relates that when news of the controversy reached the ruler of Damascus, he ordered that al-Baghdadi should be killed.
-However the police chief, a Sunni, realizing that to follow the order would lead to a backlash against the Shi'i, warned al-Baghdadi to flee to the protection of Shari ibn Abi al-Hasan al-'Alawi.
-Al-Baghdadi spent about a year exiled in Sur, Lebanon before he returned to Baghdad, where he died in September 1071.
+Damascus was under the Fatimid rule and Al-Khatib criticized the Shia version of call to prayer by calling it an "innovation" which offended the Shi'i population.
+Yaqut relates that when news of the controversy reached the ruler of Damascus, he was furious and ordered that al-Khatib be killed.
+However the police chief, a Sunni, realizing that to follow the order would lead to a backlash against the Shi'i, warned al-Khatib to flee to the protection of Shari ibn Abi al-Hasan al-'Alawi.

+Death

+Al-Khatib spent about a year exiled in Sur, Lebanon before he returned to Baghdad, where he died in September 1071.
 He was buried next to Bishr al-Hafi.

 Creed

-‘Abd al-‘Aziz ibn Ahmad al-Kattani said: "Al-Khatib followed the [doctrinal] school of Abu al-Hasan al-Ash'ari – Allah have mercy on him."
-Al-Dhahabi replies and comments: "This is true.
-For al-Khatib explicitly stated, concerning the reports on the Divine Attributes, that they are passed on exactly as they were received, without interpretation."
-Al-Dhahabi goes on to narrate al-Khatib’s methodology of rejecting nullification (ta‘tîl), figurativeness (ta'wil) and literalism (dhahir) of the divine Attributes:
+‘Abd al-‘Aziz ibn Ahmad al-Kattani claimed Al-Khatib belonged to the school of Abu al-Hasan al-Ash'ari.
+The historian Al-Dhahabi agreed and stated the position of Al-Khatib regarding the Divine Attributes, that "they are to be passed on exactly as they came, without interpretation."
+Al-Dhahabi goes on to narrate Al-Khatib’s methodology of rejecting nullification (ta'til) and anthropomorphism (tashbih) of the Divine Attributes: